anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

     [[["example.org", 300, h'20010db8000000000000000000000001']]]

-If the query can not be mapped to the response for some reason, a repsonse would look like:
+If the query can not be mapped to the response for some reason, a response would look like:

     [["example.org"], [[300, h'20010db8000000000000000000000001']]]